 And the financial rewards for working in civil engineering are high as well - the average base salary for a Civil Engineer is $119,851 per year.
 So, it should come as no surprise that competition for the best civil engineering jobs can be tough.

-If you’ve been invited for a job interview, you should be proud to have advanced this far.
-We want to help you take the next steps forward and be as prepared as you can possibly be for the big day.
+If you’ve been invited for a job interview for a civil engineering position, you should be proud to have advanced this far.
+We've compiled a list of common civil engineering interview questions to assist you in taking the next step and be as well-prepared as possible for the big day.

 civil engineer interview questions.